Lucas28reis/NER-UOL/README.md

 # Analysis of Organizations Mentioned in News from the First Quarter of 2015

 This project analyzes the organizations mentioned in news articles in the "Market" category during the first quarter of 2015.
-We use the `monilouise/ner_pt_br` model for named entity recognition (NER) to identify organizations mentioned in the texts.
-We then generate a ranking of the most mentioned organizations and visualize the data in a horizontal bar chart and a word cloud.
+We use the monilouise/ner_pt_br model for named entity recognition (NER) to identify organizations mentioned in the texts.
+We then generate a ranking of the most mentioned organizations and visualize the data in a horizontal bar chart and a word cloud using the NLTK stopword list.

 ## Data